Jessi Colter: Later music career: 1980–2002

 In 1981, Colter and her husband returned to release a duet album entitled Leather and Lace.
-The album's first single, "Storms Never Last," was written by Colter, and the second single, "The Wild Side of Life"/"It Wasn't God Who Made Honky Tonk Angels," was also a major hit in 1981, peaking at No. 10 on the Billboard Country Chart.
-The album was certified Gold in sales by the RIAA that year, Colter's second RIAA-certified album to date.
-Stevie Nicks wrote the title track of the album; however, after receiving word that Colter and Jennings might divorce, Nicks released her own version of the song as a duet with Don Henley.
-It peaked at No. 6 on Pop chart, also in 1981.
-Also in 1981 Colter released her final studio album on Capitol records, Ridin' Shotgun, which also spawned Colter's last charting single on the country charts, "Holdin' On".
+The album's first single, "Storms Never Last", was written by Colter, and the second single, "The Wild Side of Life"/"It Wasn't God Who Made Honky Tonk Angels," was also a major hit in 1981, peaking at number 10 on the Billboard Country Chart.
+The album was certified gold in sales by the RIAA that year, Colter's second RIAA-certified album to date.
+Stevie Nicks wrote the title track of the album, but after receiving word that Colter and Jennings might divorce, Nicks released her own version of the song as a duet with Don Henley.
+It peaked at number six on pop chart, also in 1981.
+Also in 1981, Colter released her final studio album on Capitol records, Ridin' Shotgun, which also spawned Colter's last charting single on the country charts, "Holdin' On".

 As the decade progressed, Colter's success began to decline.
 She released an album in 1984 on the Triad label titled Rock and Roll Lullaby, produced by Chips Moman.
-However, in the later years of the decade, she decided to let her recording career decline to help take care of and nurse her husband through his drug abuse and various medical problems.
+In the later years of the decade, though, she decided to let her recording career decline to help take care of and nurse her husband through his drug abuse and various medical problems.
 She remained active during this time.

 In the early 1990s, she focused her attention on performing and released an album of children's music titled Jessi Colter Sings Just for Kids: Songs from Around the World in early 1996.
 It featured a guest appearance by Jennings, who recited some of his poetry for the video.
 In 2000, Colter performed on Jennings's live album Never Say Die, released two years before his death in 2002, at age 64.